 Placemats for 4th of July Table Decoration

 Leslie shared one of the most creative DIY projects for 4th of July table decoration that looks perfect for sewing enthusiasts.
 She cut cotton fabric into placemat sizes and attached blue burlap ribbons for the flag’s field and alternate red and white ribbons as stripes.
-White stars are added on the blue area using paint.
+White stars are added to the blue area using paint.
 Read the full tutorial.

 Image: My 100 Year Old Home